 Survey findings demonstrated that more than half of surveyed MSMEs in Colombia used digital tools for business purposes before and during the COVID-19 pandemic.
-More specifically, 85 percent of surveyed MSMEs reported using digital tools for business purposes in the past year since COVID-19, and 70 percent reported that they had ever used digital tools prior to the COVID-19 pandemic, indicating that surveyed MSMEs dramatically increased their usage of digital tools during the pandemic.
-Although digital tool usage has dipped in the past 30 days to 81 percent of surveyed MSMEs, usage is still substantially higher than it was before COVID-19, indicating that the increase in digital tool use could be a sign of a long-term shift towards digitalization among surveyed MSMEs.
+More specifically, 85 percent of MSMEs reported using digital tools for business purposes in the past year, and 70 percent reported that they had ever used digital tools prior to the COVID-19 pandemic, indicating that MSMEs dramatically increased their usage of digital tools during the pandemic.
+Although digital tool usage has dipped in the past 30 days to 81 percent of MSMEs, usage is still substantially higher than it was before COVID-19, indicating that the increase in digital tool use could be the sign of a long-term shift towards digitalization among MSMEs.
 Digital tools such as Facebook apps and email saw some of the largest increases over time among surveyed MSMEs.
-In terms of email, 54 percent of surveyed MSMEs reported that they had ever used email for business purposes prior to the pandemic, increasing to 65 percent in the past year since COVID-19, and slightly decreasing to 59 percent in the past 30 days.
-This evidence suggests that surveyed MSMEs have a base of digital skills that public, private, and development sector stakeholders can build upon, for example, introducing more complex digital tools that can be used for key business functions, such as accounting, enterprise resource planning, or human resource management.
+In terms of email, 54 percent of MSMEs reported that they had ever used email for business purposes prior to the pandemic, increasing to 65 percent in the past year, and slightly decreasing to 59 percent in the past 30 days.
+This evidence suggests that MSMEs have a base of digital skills that public, private, and development sector stakeholders can build upon, for example, introducing more complex digital tools that can be used for key business functions, such as accounting, enterprise resource planning, or human resource management.

 Throughout emerging markets, mobile phones are a key way for individuals to access the internet.15 According to the survey results, online MSMEs in Colombia were no exception.
-More than half of surveyed online MSMEs (62 percent) reported that they primarily used a mobile phone to connect to the internet.
-A minority of surveyed MSMEs (36 percent) used a laptop or PC to connect to the internet.
-This finding suggests that while more than half of surveyed online MSMEs did rely on a mobile phone for internet access, there was a growing segment of online MSMEs who have the capabilities to use more advanced hardware, like a PC, which could indicate Colombia's surveyed online MSMEs were digitizing rapidly.
-However, given the penetration of mobile phones in Colombia, public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible "on ramp" for expanding digital tool use amongst offline MSMEs or those who do not use a laptop or PC.
+More than half of online MSMEs (62 percent) reported that they primarily used mobile phones to connect to the internet.
+A minority of MSMEs (36 percent) used a laptop or PC to connect to the internet.
+This finding suggests that while more than half of online MSMEs did rely on mobile phones for internet access, there was a growing segment of online MSMEs who have the capabilities to use more advanced hardware, like PCs, which could indicate Colombia's online MSMEs were digitizing rapidly.
+However, given the penetration of mobile phones in Colombia, public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible 'on ramp' for expanding digital tool use amongst offline MSMEs or those who do not use a laptop or PC.